 - 12 oz kabocha squash

-- 1 Tbsp Hikari Miso Shio Koji (substitute it with 2 tsp kosher salt)
+- 1 Tbsp Hikari Miso Shio Koji (or substitute 2 tsp kosher salt)

 - water